Preparing Organic Roots, Herbs, and Spices to Sell to a Bulk Supplier

 Gather when the plant is in the seed or flowering stage.
 Dry out of the sun so they retain their original green color.
 When gathering herbs, the plant must be cut where the first leaf begins to branch out.
 We do not buy the heavy stems of the plant.
 When leaves are wanted, we are referring specifically to the leaves and tender tops only.
 Herbs and leaves must be green in color when they are picked and heavy roots should be cut or split to dry.

-Important things to remember when preparing roots and herbs to sell:
+Important things to remember when preparing bulk organic and wildcrafted roots, herbs, and spices:

 • Rossed bark is what is left after the outer bark is scrapped off.
 Unrossed bark is taken from the tree and left as is.